cloudfoundry/docs-deploying-cf/vsphere/deploy_cf_vsphere.md

 ## <a id="create-manifest"></a>Create a Cloud Deployment Manifest ##

+Use Spiff to generate your Cloud Foundry deployment manifest.
+For more information, refer to the [Generating a Cloud Foundry Deployment Manifest Using Spiff](../cf-manifest-spiff.html) topic.

 Keep in mind that a manifest requires significant virtual hardware resources to run.
 You ideally need 72 vCPUs, 200GB of RAM, and 1 TB of storage.
 The more IOPS you can throw at the deployment, the better.

 Use the BOSH CLI to set your current deployment.
 This example assumes your deployment manifest file is in `~/deployments`.